mcandre/unmake/WARNINGS.md

 Using both `-` and `.IGNORE` simultaneously is unnecessary.

 If the special rule `.IGNORE:` is declared with no prerequisites, then exit codes of all make commands globally are ignored.
-Due to more severe issues with `.IGNORE:` declared with no prerequisites, detailed in the `GLOBAL_IGNORE` policy, the `REDUNDANT_IGNORE_MINUS` policy does not provide an automatic check for redundant `-` with a global `.IGNORE:` declaration.
+Due to more severe issues with `.IGNORE:` declared with no prerequisites, detailed in the `GLOBAL_IGNORE` check, the `REDUNDANT_IGNORE_MINUS` check does not provide an automatic check for redundant `-` with a global `.IGNORE:` declaration.

 ### Fail